pivotal-cf/bookbinder/README.md

 ### CI for Books

 The currently recommended tool for CI with Bookbinder is GoCD.
-Please see this wiki for information on how to set it up: https://sites.google.com/a/pivotal.io/cf-tools/gocd.

 #### CI Runner
 You will want a build that executes this shell command: